jldbc/jldbc.github.io/_posts/2016-05-15-bookshelf.md

 Peter Thiel’s thoughts on how to start a startup.
 This book is filled with wisdom on market positioning, culture, and overcoming the challenges of early-stage entrepreneurship.

+## Peddling Prosperity — Paul Krugman

+A breakdown of the dangers of journalist and pundit-fed pseudo-economics.
+The stories of those who “peddle prosperity” in this way are seldom grounded in facts.
+This book breaks down the rise and farce of Reaganomics, and how to be weary of such false theories in the future.

 ## The Dhando Investor — Mohnish Pabrai

 Simple, easy to follow value investing principles from a hedge fund manager.